QuXiangjie/MLOps-e2e-Project-Flask-Docker-Jenkins-CI-CD-Pipeline-AWS-ECS-Step-by-Step-Demo/README.md

 # Project Structure Diagram

+The core of this test project is the use of **Apache Airflow**, an open-source workflow orchestration platform, to automate the entire machine learning pipeline — from data collection and cleaning, to training and prediction — on a scheduled basis.
+The project is fully deployed through **Docker → ECR → ECS**, with **S3** used for storing trained models and **RDS** for storing both Airflow metadata and prediction results.
+Additionally, **Streamlit** is integrated as a lightweight frontend tool for testing RDS connectivity and validating model predictions through a user-friendly interface.

 ```
 Machine Learning Engineering Project in Pitsco: Airflow-Flask-Docker-AWS-ECS-S3 and RDS
-├── app.py                # Main application file for Streamlit front End
+├── (4)app.py                # Main application file for Streamlit front End
-├── Dockerfile            # Dockerfile for containerizing the project
+├── (1)Dockerfile            # Dockerfile for containerizing the project
-├── entrypoint.sh         # Entrypoint script for initializing Airflow and Streamlit
+├── (3)entrypoint.sh         # Entrypoint script for initializing Airflow and Streamlit
 ├── README.md             # Project documentation
-├── requirements.txt      # Python dependencies for the project in the Dockerfile
+├── (2)requirements.txt      # Python dependencies for the project in the Dockerfile
-├── test_mysql_connection.ipynb  # Jupyter Notebook for testing MySQL database connection
+├── (Test Purpose)test_mysql_connection.ipynb  # Jupyter Notebook for testing MySQL database connection
-├── train.py              # Test script for training the machine learning model
+├── (1)train.py              # Test script for training the machine learning model
-├── dags/                 # Folder containing Airflow DAGs
+├── (5)dags/                 # Folder containing Airflow DAGs
 │   └── ml_pipeline_dag.py  # Airflow DAG for the machine learning pipeline
 ```

-This structure provides an overview of the project's organization and the purpose of each file and folder.
+This structure outlines the project organization and the purpose of each file and folder.

+---

+## Data Flow and Execution Overview

+### (0) Deployment Phase

+- The **Dockerfile** exposes two ports:
+  - `8501` for the Streamlit frontend (used for database testing and model prediction).
+  - `8080` for the Airflow Web UI (used for DAG monitoring and administration).
+- It installs all Python dependencies via `requirements.txt`.
+- A sample model is trained using `train.py` during the Docker build phase, ensuring Streamlit can load a model on first launch.
+- The container entrypoint (`entrypoint.sh`) is triggered to start both Airflow and Streamlit.

+### (1) Airflow DAG Execution (`ml_pipeline_dag.py`)

+The DAG is scheduled to run **every 2 minutes** for testing.
+It automates the following tasks:

+- **Task 1: Connect to Database**
+  - Establishes a connection to an RDS MySQL instance using environment variables.
+  - Simulates access to real-world PA (proposal analytics) data.

+- **Task 2: Clean Data**
+  - Preprocesses the Iris dataset.
+  - Does not rely on external data sources, ensuring isolated operation.

+- **Task 3: Train Model**
+  - Trains a logistic regression model.
+  - Uploads the serialized `.pkl` model to an S3 bucket for persistent storage and reuse.

+- **Task 4: Predict**
+  - Loads the model and performs predictions.
+  - Writes results into the same RDS database into a new table called `predictions`.

+This design enables **Power BI** to automatically refresh and visualize prediction results by connecting directly to the RDS MySQL database, eliminating the need for additional gateways or configurations.

 ---

 # Project Overview for IT Department